+Valuation Date June 30, 2021 Actuarial Cost Method Entry Age Normal and the expected actuarial value of assets is recognized

+Asset Valuation Method 20% of the difference between market value of assets

+Amortization Method Level Percent of Pay

+Amortization Period 30-year closed period at June 30, 2019

+Gains/losses incurring after 2019 will be amortized over separate closed 20-year amortization bases

+Payroll Growth Rate 2.00% Investment Return 6.25% Inflation 2.30%

+Salary Increases 3.30% to 10.30%, varies by service

+Mortality

+System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019 gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+The 2022 premiums were known at the time of valuation and were incorporated into the liability measurement.

+Healthcare Trend Rates:

-Valuation Date June 30, 2020 Experience Study July 1, 2013 - June 30, 2018 Actuarial Cost Method Entry Age Normal Amortization Method Level percent of pay Remaining Amortization Period 30 years, closed Gains/losses incurring after 2019 will be amortized over separate closed 20-year amortization bases Payroll Growth Rate 2.00% Asset Valuation Method 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized Inflation 2.30% Salary Increase 3.30%-10.30%, varies by service Investment Rate of Return 6.25 % Healthcare cost trend rates Pre - 65 Initial trend starting at 6.40% at January 1, 2022 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-The 2021 premiums were known at the time of valuation and were incorporated into the liability measurement.
-Post - 65 Initial trend starting at 6.30% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-The 2021 premiums were known at the time of valuation and were incorporated into the liability measurement. -
+Pre - 65 Initial trend starting at 6.30% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+The 2022 premiums were known at the time of valuation and were incorporated into the liability measurement.

-There were no changes in benefits for CERS, non-hazardous OPEB.
+Post - 65 Initial trend starting at 6.30% at January 1, 2023 and

+There was a relatively small change for future retirees in the nonhazardous plans.
+But as the minimum separation period was previously three months in almost every circumstance, GRS assumed that there would be a one percent (1%) increase in the rate of retirement for each of the first two years a nonhazardous member becomes retirement eligible under the age of 65 in order to reflect a shift in the retirement pattern.
+The total pension liability as of June 30, 2023, for the nonhazardous plans in determined using these updated benefits provisions.
+There have been no other plan provision changes that would materially impact the total pension liability since June 30, 2022.